jclement/jclement/contents/articles/2016/kub-kar-timer/index.md

 ## The Trigger

 The complicated part of this project is detecting cars as they pass through finish gate.
 Typically this would be done optically with the car breaking a beam and that stopping the clock.
-However, I finally got after this project with three days before the race.
+However, I finally started this project three days before the race.
 I didn't have any lasers or photo-sensors handy so I took an alternative and mechanical approach.

 ![Trigger](trigger.jpg)

 I considered adding push buttons at the very end of the track but, given the speed some of the cars are going, I figured I'd either damage the buttons or the cars with that approach.

-The premise for my final solution was to dangle a conductive "wire" (lamp pull chain) across the track and the car will push it into another conductor closing a circuit.
+The premise for my final solution was to dangle a conductive "wire" (lamp pull chain) across the track and the car will push it into another conductor (surrounding copper tube) closing a circuit.
 Because the switch isn't in charge of stopping the car I figured this would hold up to the abuse better.

 ![Kub Kar on Track](kar.jpg)